MicrosoftDocs/cloud-adoption-framework/docs/manage/considerations/commitment.md

 The following calculations will walk through formulas to help you better understand the differences between losses and increased management investments.
 For guidance on calculating the cost of increased management, see [Workload automation](./workload.md) and [Platform automation](./platform.md).

 > [!TIP]
 > If you're using the [Ops Management workbook](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/manage/opsmanagementworkbook.xlsx) to plan for cloud management, update the Ops management fields to reflect to reflect each conversation.
-Those fields include *Commitment level*, *Composite SLA*, and *Monthly cost*.
+Those fields include _Commitment level_, _Composite SLA_, and _Monthly cost_.
 Monthly cost should represent the monthly cost of the added operational management tools.
 After they're updated, the fields will update the ROI formulas and each of the following fields.

 ### Estimate outage (hours per year)

 Composite SLA is the service-level agreement that's based on the deployment of each asset in the workload.
-That field drives *Estimated Outage* (labeled *Est. Outage* in the workbook).
+That field drives _Estimated Outage_ (labeled _Est.
+Outage_ in the workbook).
 To calculate estimated outage in hours per year without using the workbook, apply the following formula:

-> *Estimated outage = (1 - Composite SLA percentage) * Number of hours in a year*
+> _Estimated outage = (1 - Composite SLA percentage) &#215; Number of hours in a year_

-The workbook uses the default value of *8,760 hours per year*.
+The workbook uses the default value of _8,760 hours per year_.

 ### Standard loss impact

-*Standard loss impact* (labeled *Standard impact* in the workbook) forecasts the financial impact of any outage, assuming that the *Estimated outage* prediction proves accurate.
+_Standard loss impact_ (labeled _Standard impact_ in the workbook) forecasts the financial impact of any outage, assuming that the _Estimated outage_ prediction proves accurate.
 To calculate this forecast without using the workbook, apply the following formula:

-> *Standard Impact = Estimated outage @ three 9s of uptime * Time-value impact*
+> _Standard Impact = Estimated outage @ three 9s of uptime &#215; Time-value impact_

 This serves as a baseline for cost, should the business stakeholders choose to invest in a higher level of management.

 ### Composite SLA impact

-*Composite SLA impact* (labeled *Commitment level impact* in the workbook) provides updated fiscal impact, based on the changes to the uptime SLA.
+_Composite SLA impact_ (labeled _Commitment level impact_ in the workbook) provides updated fiscal impact, based on the changes to the uptime SLA.
 This calculation allows you to compare the projected financial impact of both options.
 To calculate this forecast impact without the spreadsheet, apply the following formula:

-> *Composite SLA impact = Estimated outage * Time-value impact*
+> _Composite SLA impact = Estimated outage &#215; Time-value impact_

 The value represents the potential losses to be avoided by the changed commitment level and new composite SLA.

 ### Comparison basis

-*Comparison basis* evaluates Standard impact and Composite SLA impact to determine which is most appropriate in the return column.
+_Comparison basis_ evaluates standard impact and composite SLA impact to determine which is most appropriate in the return column.

 ### Return on loss avoidance

 If the cost of managing a workload exceeds the potential losses, the proposed investment in cloud management might not be fruitful.
-To compare the *Return on Loss Avoidance*, see the column labeled *Annual ROI*****.
+To compare the _Return on Loss Avoidance_, see the column labeled _Annual ROI****_.
 To calculate this column on your own, use the following formula:

-> *Return on Loss Avoidance = (Comparison basis - (Monthly cost * 12)) / (Monthly cost * 12))*
+> _Return on Loss Avoidance = (Comparison basis - (Monthly cost &#215; 12)) &#247; (Monthly cost &#215; 12))_

 Unless there are other soft-cost factors to consider, this comparison can quickly suggest whether there should be a deeper investment in cloud operations, resiliency, reliability, or other areas.